connorferster/handcalcs/README.md

     a) If the object has some alternate method for rendering itself into Latex code, e.g. `.latex()` or `.to_latex()`, that will be attempted as well.

-    In order for the representation to be rendered properly, the object's Latex represention must use commands that are implemented with MathJax and/or Katex.
+    In order for the representation to be rendered properly, the object's Latex representation must use commands that are implemented with MathJax and/or Katex.
 2. If the object does not have a Latex method, then `str()` is used.

 If you are using object types which have str methods that render as `<MyObject: value=34>`, then that's what the Latex interpreter will see and attempt to render.